Delegates to Vote on Policies Educating Families About Cyberbullying Among Other Issues that Impact Physicians and Their Patients

 All events will take place in the Imperial Ballroom (B-2 Floor)

 The AOA House of Delegates is open to the media.
 AOA spokespeople will be available upon request to discuss the issues that have been voted on during the meeting.
-AOA media relations staff will be on site in the Chancellor Room of the Fairmont Hotel.
+Beginning the afternoon of Thursday, July 14, AOA media relations staff will be on site in the Chancellor Room of the Fairmont Hotel.
 During the meeting, media can arrange interviews or request more information by calling Nicole Grady at (312) 593-6897 or Mike Campea at (312) 730-0370.

 About the American Osteopathic Association